Skip to main contentScroll Top

 riverside mae klong samut songkhram

-However, this tour can be a bit redundant and if there are some interesting temples in the lot (and others in the region elsewhere), it may be more useful to visit them by land.
-Among these, the best known is the What Bang kung.
+However, this tour can become a bit repetitive, and while there are some interesting temples along the way (and others in the region as well), it might be more worthwhile to visit them by land.
+Among these, the most famous is Wat Bang Kung.

 Allow around 1h30 to 2h in total for this tour.